fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    :width: 60%

-Is it an intrinsic resonance caused by the waveguide or transmission line itself, or an artifact from the non-ideal ports?
+Is it an intrinsic resonance caused by the waveguide or transmission line itself, or an artifact from the mismatched ports?

-This can be revealed by a simple calculation.
+This can be revealed by a simple wavelength calculation.
 In vacuum or air, the wavelength of an electromagnetic signal at 500 MHz is approximately 600 mm.
 At 1.5 GHz, the wavelength is approximately 200 mm.
-Both are integer multiples of the length of our 100 mm parallel-plate waveguide, suggesting it's related to the quarter-wave impedance transformer effect.
+Both are integer multiples of the 100 mm length of our parallel-plate waveguide, suggesting it's a quarter-wave impedance transformer effect.

-In transmission line theory, a remarkable observation is the following: if the length of a lossless transmission line is a multiple of :math:`\lambda / 2`, its input impedance is *exactly* equal to the load impedance, regardless of its characteristic impedance!
+In transmission line theory, a remarkable observation is the following: if the length of a lossless transmission line is a multiple of :math:`\lambda / 2`, its input impedance will be *exactly* equal to the load impedance, regardless of its characteristic impedance!

-The implication is that when a mismatched line with a length of :math:`\lambda / 2` is used to connect a transmitter and a receiver, if both ports have real and identical impedances (i.e. they're mismatched the same way), *any* transmission line can be used regardless of its characteristic impedance.
+The implication is that when a mismatched line with a length of :math:`\lambda / 2` connects a transmitter and a receiver, and if both ports have real and identical impedances (i.e. they're mismatched in the same way), *any* transmission line can be used regardless of its characteristic impedance.
 We can show this from a simple argument.
 Consider a 50 Ω transmission line, connected to a 600 Ω receiver.
 If we measure its impedance using a